raj23manj/springBoot/jokesapp/README.md

   * @Service

 # what is @Repository used for
   * Spring will detect platform specific persistance exceptions and re-throw them as spring exceptions
+  * this can be used to set the class as a repository, if there is no implementation og 'Crud or JPA' repository

 # Why Should we allow spring boot maven projects to inherit from the spring boot parent pom ?
   * This allows the project to inherit curated dependencies which are known to be compatible